SVF-tools/Teaching-Software-Analysis/README.md

 # SVF-Teaching
 Teaching Software Analysis via SVF
-# Control Flow Reachability Assignment
-In this assignment, you are requested to complete a function which will output the path between the source node and sink node.

 ## 1. Setup the assignment environment
 This assignment requested the supports of the svf library.
 To compile the execuateable, you need to setup the svf library on your device.